Smoke Signal Broadcasting: 1976–1980: Foundation, expansions, and microcomputers

 Ric Hammond, graduate of the Thacher School and UC Santa Barbara, founded Smoke Signal Broadcasting in 1976.
 The company was first headquartered in Hollywood, California.
-Hammond had been an enthusiast of radio since at least the early 1960s; he was named president of the Thatcher School's Amateur Radio Club when it opened up in 1962.
+Hammond had been an enthusiast of radio since at least the early 1960s; he was named president of the Thacher School's Amateur Radio Club when it opened up in 1962.
 During Smoke Signal's founding years, he simultaneously worked as programming director at CBS Radio's KNX-FM station in Los Angeles.
 He started Smoke Signal as a consulting business for broadcast entities.
 Hammond maintained a keen interest in computers since the early 1970s, having taken a three-day course at Motorola to learn how to build a computer at the board level, but intended to keep Smoke Signal relevant to his interest in radio.
 However, after learning about the dearth of memory expansion and peripherals for the SS-50 bus used by the highly popular Southwest Technical Products 6800 microcomputer, Hammond rectified this by designing the M-16-A, a 16 KB static RAM board, marketing it as a Smoke Signal product.

 Released in late 1976, according to Byte magazine, the M-16-A was the first expansion board manufactured independent of Southwest Technical Products for the SWTPC 6800.
 It was an instant success, with Hammond quickly becoming overwhelmed with orders for the board.
 By 1977, the company had fully shifted its business to offering expansions for the SWTPC.
 In the next year, they released a 5.25-inch floppy disk drive system, the BFD-68.
 This system housed up to three drives in one cabinet and came with a controller board to plug into the SS-50 bus of the SWTPC 6800, as well as OS-68, a disk operating system similar to Technical Systems Consultants's FLEX that provided the SWTPC 6800 with a random-access file system.